ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 `Steps Runner` service, and `stderr` should be reserved for errors originating in the `proxy` command.

+The service should not assume clients will be well-behaved, and should be able to handle clients that prematurely disconnect from either of the `Follow` APIs, and also clients that never call `Finish` on a corresponding `Run` request.

+Finally, to facilitate integrating steps into the below runner executors, it is recommended that steps provide a client library to coordinate execution of the `Run`/`Follow*`/`Finish` APIs, and to handle reconnecting to the step-runner service in the event that the `Follow*` calls loose connectivity.

+## RunRequest Parameters

 Each `Run` request will include some parameters from the corresponding CI job in the `Job` field of `RunRequest`. `Job` will include the corresponding CI job's build directory; all steps in a request should be invoked in that directory to